 Most personal injury cases settle out of court.
 After a full investigation, we begin almost every case by filing an insurance claim based on the at-fault party’s auto, homeowner’s or business liability insurance.
-We send the insurer a demand letter outlining our case and asking for a payout.
+Our Beaumont personal injury attorneys send the insurer a demand letter outlining our case and asking for a payout.
 Insurance companies typically respond with a counteroffer, and this launches a series of negotiations.
 We do not back down when negotiating settlements for our clients.
 We will not settle for a less-than-fair payout.

 If the at-fault party’s insurance company refuses a fair settlement agreement, we may need to file a lawsuit.
 We are not afraid to take any liable party to court and present the case to the judge.
 In some instances, this is the only way we can get the compensation our clients deserve.

 Deadlines for Filing a Personal Injury Lawsuit in Beaumont, Texas